 Through the National Pollutant Discharge Elimination System (NPDES) permit regulations, EPA required wastewater treatment plants to reduce nitrogen and phosphorous in their discharges.
 Banning detergents with phosphorous had a major impact, but additional chemical processes also were implemented at wastewater treatment plants to extract most of the remaining phosphorous.
 New "biological nutrient reduction" (BNR) technology was implemented at sewage plants, using bacteria to convert excessive nitrates (NO3-) in human sewage into harmless N2 gas molecules that escaped into the atmosphere.

-It was very expensive to upgrade old wastewater treatment plants and build new facilities that eliminated nutrients, as well as eliminated biological contaminants such as E. coli bacteria.
+It was very expensive to upgrade old wastewater treatment plants and build new facilities that could eliminate nutrients as well as E. coli bacteria.
 Federal grants soothed much of the political pain, but ratepayers saw increased monthly bills for sewage treatment.

-In the 1990's, Virginia developed a tributary strategy to reduce nutrients and sediment flowing into the streams that then flowed to the bay.
+The effort to "Save the Bay" led to increased taxes and regulations in Maryland.
 Virginia chose to rely upon voluntary action by farmers and land developers to reduce non-point pollution.
 Grants were directed to farmers in the Piedmont and Shenandoah Valley to implement "Best Management Practices" (BMP's), such as fencing cattle away from streams so runoff from manure would be intercepted by vegetated buffers.

 Since 1983, suburban development had continued unchecked in the Chesapeake Bay watershed, especially in Northern Virginia.
 Forests and fields, with slow runoff patterns, were replaced by impervious surfaces where rainfall raced off rooftops/parking lots.
-The surging rush of rainwater carved into streambanks, etching new channels and carrying sediment downstream - ultimately, to the Chesapeake Bay.
+The surging rush of rainwater carved into streambanks, etching new channels and carrying sediment downstream to the Chesapeake Bay.

 Best Management Practice (BMP) for development: stormwater pond

-To settle the 1999 lawsuit, the parties agreed that the Bay water quality must improve and become "fishable and swimmable."
+To settle the 1999 lawsuit, the parties agreed that the bay's water quality must improve and become "fishable and swimmable."
 If not, the Clean Water Act required EPA to list the Bay as "impaired waters" under Section 303(d) of the Clean Water Act.
 The government agencies agreed that such a listing would require the states and District of Columbia to craft a multi-jurisdictional limit on pollution, through the Total Maximum Daily Load (TMDL) process to protect the Bay's aquatic living resources.